stephen-cohen/qqual/README.md

     qqual file.fasta > output.tsv
     qqual file.fasta | tee output.tsv

 There is minimal error checking, and it may fail or produce unexpected results.
-If it fails, post an issue with as many details as possible and I can help you troubleshoot.
+If it fails, post an issue with as many details as possible.

-# citing
+# Citing
-Just cite this repo.
-You can use text such as:
+If you use this tool, please kindly cite this repo.
+There is no version number but you can include the date of the most current commit if you want.
+You can use text such as the following:

-> Assembly quality was assessed with qqual (available at: https://github.com/stephen-cohen/qqual).
+> Assembly quality was assessed with qqual v2024-01-25 (available at: https://github.com/stephen-cohen/qqual).

-# license
+# License
 MIT License

 Copyright (c) 2024 Stephen P. Cohen